Recreational Unit Parking Reform for Surrey

 The two proposals are designed to work in tandem.

-SOLUTION: Surrey's Zoning Bylaw be amended to introduce a Seasonal Recreational Unit Parking
+SOLUTION: Surrey's Zoning Bylaw amended to permit RU Driveway/Boulevard Unit Parking

 Submit your FULL NAME and COMPLETE ADDRESS (*Message Box) to Support this Initiative